kaidolex/nuxt3-sample/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Sample Project

-We recommend to look at the [documentation](https://v3.nuxtjs.org).
+Integrated With
+* Express
+* Windicss
+* SASS

 ## Setup

-Make sure to install the dependencies
+Make sure to install the dependencies when cloning

 ```bash
 yarn install